aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-transparency/add-transparent-object/_index.md

 ---
-title: Create a Transparent XPS Object in Java with Aspose.Page Java API
+title: Create Transparent XPS Objects in Java
 linktitle: Add Transparent Object in Java XPS
 second_title: Aspose.Page Java API
 description: Learn how to create a transparent XPS object in Java using the Aspose.Page Java API.
 This step‑by‑step guide shows how to add transparency to XPS documents with stunning visual effects.